jrrexpert/spring-boot-blog/README.md

 ## How to use

-To launch the application run this command (uses maven wrapper):
+To launch the application run this command (uses maven wrapper) are running java 8 :
 ```
 $ ./mvnw clean spring-boot:run
 ```